SubhadityaMukherjee/AI-knowledge-base/docs/CheckList.md

 # CheckList
 - [Beyond Accuracy: Behavioral Testing of NLP Models with CheckList](https://arxiv.org/abs/2005.04118)
-- ML systems can run to completion without throwing any errors (indicating functional correctness) but can still produce incorrect outputs (indicating behavioral [issues](Issues.md))
+- ML systems can run to completion without throwing any errors (indicating functional correctness) but can still produce incorrect outputs (indicating behavioral [[Issues|issues]])
 - CheckList
 - model-agnostic and task-agnostic methodology for testing NLP models inspired by principles of behavioral testing
 - matrix of general linguistic capabilities and test types that facilitate comprehensive test ideation